Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Proposed Method

-The FTRL algorithm (\ref{FTRL}) achieves a sublinear static regret bound with respect to $T$, which is valuable when the system parameters of a real system are nearly fixed.
+The FTRL algorithm estimates the similarity vector using all past losses, which is suitable when the system parameters of the real system are nearly fixed.
 However, in general, the system parameters may vary gradually or abruptly due to disturbances.
-The FTRL algorithm estimates the similarity vector using all past losses, which implies that losses generated under past system parameters are treated equally.
-These past system parameters may differ from the current ones, which can potentially degrade the estimation of the current similarity.
+In such cases, losses generated under past system parameters are treated equally, although they may become less relevant to the current system behavior, potentially degrading the estimation of the current similarity vector.
 To mitigate this effect, we apply the following \it discounted FTRL \rm algorithm.

 where $\eta$ is a learning rate and $\beta\in(0,1)$ is a discount factor to gradually reduce the effect of losses from the distant past \citep{ADAM_as_FTRL}.
 Specifically, $w_t$ is computed by